ashinkarov/2021-extraction-paper/review-response.md

 Additionally to explanations in Part 1, all the three languages share Agda's semantics.
 However, it happened so, that many Kaleidoscope and SaC constructs, such as Nat, arithmetic expressions, functions, etc. are also built-in Agda's constructs.
-Therefore, there is no obvious Agda function that implements some embedded structure.
+Therefore, there is no obvious Agda function that implements some embedded structures.
 However, reflection makes the entire Agda AST available, therefore as long as Agda terms have semantics, so does the embedding.